 Dear solution-seeking golfer:

-Do you really think pros play clubs designed for amateurs?
+Do you really think pros play drivers designed for amateurs?

 Of course they don't.
 In that case...

-Why should amateurs play clubs designed for pros?
+Why should amateurs play drivers designed for pros?

-But if you’re carrying sticks built by a major equipment brand, we’ve got news for you:
+But if you’re carrying a big stick built by a major equipment brand, we’ve got news for you: